yashxsainix/ga4_dataform_pipeline/README.md

 - teams using GA4 + BigQuery for performance reporting

 It is especially relevant for organizations that want a cleaner way to analyze digital performance without manually rewriting GA4 logic in every report.

-## Resume-ready project summary

-Here is a concise way to describe this project in a resume or portfolio:

-**Built a Dataform and BigQuery pipeline that transformed raw GA4 exports into session-, event-, and attribution-ready reporting models, improving the usability of marketing performance data for channel analysis, campaign reporting, and business decision-making.**

 ## Final takeaway